Greek socialist makes last-ditch attempt at government

 Greece's turmoil, and the prospect that it could revive the euro zone debt crisis, helped drive the euro towards a three-month low and pushed down global shares.

-(Additional reporting by Karolina Tagaris, Renee Maltezou, Tatiana Fragou, Ingrid Melander and George Georgiopoulos; editing by Elizabeth Piper)
+(Additional reporting by Karolina Tagaris, Renee Maltezou and George Georgiopoulos; Editing by Giles Elgood)